stephensample/Intro-To-Linux/README.md

 **Checksums**

 A checksum (or hash sum) is a small snippet of text computed from an arbitrary block of data for the purpose of detecting accidental errors that may have been introduced during its transmission or storage.
 The integrity of the data can be checked at any later time by recomputing the checksum and comparing it with the stored one.
 If the checksums match, the data was almost certainly not altered.
-Some popular hash algorithms include: MD5, cksum, SHA-1, SHA-256.
+Some popular hash algorithms include: MD5, CRC, SHA-1, SHA-256.

 MD5 is commonly used as it gives a good balance of performance (little time taken to generate a hash on large data) and collision resistance (likelihood that two different files will calculate to the same hash value).